coderefinery/git-intro/_episodes/10-archeology.md

 > *"Who the %&!@!!! wrote this crap?!?
 Oh, it was me."*

-Who was the last to edit a specific line of the source file for `git blame` and when and why?
+Who was the last to edit a specific line of the source file for `git annotate` and when and why?

 - [https://github.com/coderefinery/git-archaeology-exercise/blame/master/source/wordcount.py](https://github.com/coderefinery/git-archaeology-exercise/blame/master/source/wordcount.py)